 Skilled Handling Of Will Contests Based On Undue Influence And Fraud

 If any party has exerted undue influence on a testator or grantor, the will or trust can be contested.
-I am attorney Albert F. Pennisi, and I have represented heirs, beneficiaries, executors, administrators, trustees and agents in cases involving undue influence.
-You can rely on my thorough understanding of New York probate law as I investigate your case to determine whether the decedent had the mental capacity to know or understand what he or she was agreeing to.
+At Daniels Norelli Cecere & Tavel P.C., we are equipped to handle these complex cases.
+We have represented heirs, beneficiaries, executors, administrators, trustees and agents in cases involving undue influence.
+You can rely on our thorough understanding of New York probate law as we investigate your case to determine whether the decedent had the mental capacity to know or understand what he or she was agreeing to.

 Did The Deceased Have The Testamentary Capacity To Sign The Will?